harshalslimaye/awesome-woocommerce/README.md

 - [WooCommerce MailChimp] (https://wordpress.org/plugins/woocommerce-mailchimp/) - Simple and flexible MailChimp integration for WooCommerce
 - [Product Import Export for WooCommerce] (https://wordpress.org/plugins/product-import-export-for-woo/) - Easily import WooCommerce Products and Export products using this Plugin.
 Import Products from any CSV to WooCommerce
 - [Woo Import Export] (https://wordpress.org/plugins/woo-import-export-lite/) - All in one solution for WooCommerce Store.
 Easily Import and Export WooCommerce Store Products, Orders, Users, Product Categories and Coupons
+- [WooCommerce Multilingual] (https://wordpress.org/plugins/woocommerce-multilingual/) - Allows running fully multilingual e-commerce sites using WooCommerce and WPML
+- [WooCommerce Colors] (https://wordpress.org/plugins/woocommerce-colors/) - Allows you to change the buttons color and other elements of WooCommerce